-Apple stock retains yesterday's gains, even though Steve Jobs has rejected the post of chairman of the board.
+today, even after Steve Jobs rejected the post of chairman of Apple's board.

 The stock is now back where it closed July 17, a day after announcing a smaller-than-expected third-quarter loss.
 It ended that day at 17-1/2, up 1-1/16, or 6.4 percent, with a whopping 6.7 million shares changing hands.

 Apple posted a loss of $56 million on revenues of $1.7 billion.
 High-end Wall

 Street estimates called for a loss of upwards of $126 million.

 The stock's recent performance rivals the rise Apple received prior to its